rubind/union3/README.md

 ## Getting Started

 For convenience, many of the top-level administrative functions are collected into a Makefile.
 To install this repository, simply run `make install`.

-TODO: Add proper steps.
-Add actual mkdocs.
-Do everything lol
+To then kick off a run with the default configuration, try `make run`.